Geek-Estate/horizon-landingpage/_posts/2014-08-13-what-horizon-dream.md

 We believe enabling community, wherever in the world you may be, is a problem worth spending years solving.

-<em>The dream</em> is trusted contacts by location, which implies organizing the world's communities by location.
-Once a geo-located trust graph exists, finding a place to stay is just one of the things you'll use it for.
+<em>The dream</em> is access to trusted contacts anywhere in the world, which requires organizing communities by location.
+Once a geo-located trust graph exists, using it to find a place to stay is just the tip of the iceberg of possibilities.

 Do you buy into the dream?